 Succulents offer a wide range of form to suit any discernible gardener.
 The Crassula genus has over 150 different species, each more surprising than the last.
 The fairly common jade plant is in the genus.
 Crassula pagoda plants have an even more diverse “wow” factor.
-The stacked triangular foliage edged with red and fine prickly spines are eye candy for the succulent enthusiast.
+The stacked triangular foliage edged with red and fine prickly spines is eye candy for the succulent enthusiast.
 Growing Crassula Red Pagoda is a must for the gardener crazy about succulents and collecting.

 Each new rosette of leaves grows on top of an older rosette.
-The new leaves are mostly green and small but they get larger and larger with brighter colors as you view down the plant’s stem.
+The new leaves are mostly green and small, but they get larger and larger with brighter colors as you view down the plant’s stem.
 The effect is almost an optical illusion of looking into a deeply hued, ribbed tunnel.
 The plant is also called shark’s tooth due to the triangular serrated pads.

 How to Grow Red Pagoda

-Red Pagoda is only hardy in United States Department of Agriculture zones 11 to 12 but it performs well as a houseplant, too.
+Red Pagoda is only hardy in United States Department of Agriculture zones 11 to 12 but it performs well as a houseplant too.
 Plants prefer well-drained soil with plenty of grit but can survive in amended clay soil.

 Like most succulents, Red Pagoda is easy to grow from cuttings.
 Allow the cutting to callus for a few days and insert into a soilless medium.
 In a month or so, the plant will root and can be transplanted to a display container or the garden.